maelou363/house_wars/README.md

 ## Found Bugs & Fixes:
 * When hitting the reset button it does not clear the results - only clears the inputs entered.
 * Adding commas to the input fields created a problem with our calculations.
 We ended up having to remove the type="number" from the input field to work with our Jquery but then was concerned from a UI standpoint that they would have to click another time to access the proper number keyboard.
-Our work around was type="tel"
+Our work around was type="tel" that allowed the calculations to properly calculate but still worked with our function.
 *  When not entering values in input field you will be alerted to add values.
 When this happens it resets the results section which would show previous calculations or a blank result section.
 Fixed bug by making sure it hides the result section upon this alert.
 *
 *